 Living stones are unusual succulents that have evolved to resemble the pebbles and rocks that litter their native habitats through southern Africa.
 These very small plants hug the ground and grow extremely slowly—it can take years for a plant to fill its pots with new leaves.

 These plants are great collectibles, but require a careful hand with the water.
 Too much water and the leaves will burst, or the plant will die from beneath.
 If you provide them with good conditions, they will flower in mid- to late summer with white and yellow daisy-like flowers that emerge from between the leaves.

-Light: Living stones thrive in full sunlight, so provide as much light as possible.
+Living stones thrive in full sunlight, so provide as much light as possible.
 Weak lighting will cause elongated leaves and washed out patterns on the leaves.

-Water: Living stones have a definite annual cycle (see Grower's Tips below) that should be carefully followed.
+Living stones have a definite annual cycle that should be carefully followed.
 In the summer, as the plants are dormant, it is okay to lightly water them if the leaves shrivel.
 In general, plants should not be watered during their summer dormancy or the winter.

-Soil: Use a cactus mix or very fast-draining potting soil mixed with sand.
+Use a cactus mix or very fast-draining potting soil mixed with sand.

-Fertilizer: Fertilizer is not necessary.
+Fertilizer is not necessary.

 Living stones are very slow growing, small plants, which makes them ideal as houseplants (once you get the hang of their watering schedule).
 Older plants form attractive clumps of "pebbles" in their pots, which are highly prized.
-In general, plants should only be repotted if there are cultural problems (soggy soil) or the plant has outgrown its dish container, which will only happen every several years.
+In general, plants should only be repotted if there are cultural problems (soggy soil) or the plant has outgrown its dish container, which will only happen after several years.

 The leaves will still be growing heading into the winter, but you should stop watering, even as the older leaves shrivel up and encase the new growth.
 In the spring, it's safe to begin lightly watering again as the plant begins to grow again, heading toward their summer dormancy period and the emergence of new leaves in the fall.

 Keep an eye out for common pests like scale, which can chew away at the plant's foliage and cause serious damage.
-They can be dealt with using a good pesticide, but make sure it's eco-friendly!
+They can be dealt with using a good pesticide, but make sure it's eco-friendly.